microsoft/NLU.DevOps/docs/Analyze.md

 ### `-t, --test-settings`
 (Optional) Path to test settings file used to configure the NLU comparison.
 See [Configuring test settings](#configuring-test-settings).

+### `-u, --unit-test`
+(Optional) Flag used to specify that the compare operation should run in unit test mode.
+See [Unit Test Mode](#unit-test-mode) for more details.

 ### `-b, --baseline`
-(Optional) For the `benchmark` sub-command only, specifies output folder of a previous test run to compare against.
+(Optional) Specifies the path to the confusion matrix statisticcs of a previous test run to compare against.